-Reply to Para 140 of the Objections- Revenue at Existing Tariff rate, without any basis/explanation has been considered for computation of revenue.
+Reply to Para 140 of the Objections- Revenue at Existing Tariff

 The Objector has computed of Revenue at Existing Tariff for FY 2024-25 based on the category-wise sales approved in the Business Plan Order and the category-wise tariff approved for FY 2023-24.
-The Objector has contended that MePDCL has under-stated the revenue at existing tariff as Slab-wise sales and tariff have not been considered for LT Domestic and LT Commercial category, and a single lower
+The Objector has contended that MePDCL has understated the revenue at existing tariff as Slab-wise sales and tariff have not been considered for LT Domestic and LT Commercial category, and a single lower rate, without any basis/explanation has been considered for computation of revenue.